mastercomfig/mastercomfig/docs/contributing.md

 ## Code of Conduct

-As a member of the mastercomfig community, in order to foster a more welcoming environment, you must abide by the [Code of Conduct](https://github.com/mastercomfig/mastercomfig/blob/release/.github/CODE_OF_CONDUCT.md).
+As a member of the mastercomfig community, to foster a more welcoming environment, you must abide by the [Code of Conduct](https://github.com/mastercomfig/mastercomfig/blob/release/.github/CODE_OF_CONDUCT.md).